Bonsai: Intentional and Personalized Social Media Feeds: Results

-A central focus of \System{} was to give participants greater control over their feeds.
+A central focus of \System{} was to give participants a simple way to construct personalized feeds.
 Our findings show that while participants valued this agency, they also grappled with the effort required to maintain it.
-This tension between effort and control emerged as a recurring theme: some participants found the work of curating feeds worthwhile for the increased precision it afforded, while others felt the costs outweighed the benefits once their feeds reached a ``good enough'' state.
+This tension between effort and {reward} emerged as a recurring theme: some participants found the work of curating feeds worthwhile for the increased precision it afforded, while others felt the costs outweighed the benefits once their feeds reached a ``good enough'' state.
+Participants with prior feedbuilding experience found \System{} comparably easy to use, while those used to emergent feeds could struggle with the magnitude of the paradigm shift.